Pittsburgh Panthers' Players Turned Down 1938 Rose Bowl As National Champs, the Money Wasn't Right

 By Mark Schipper

-With an almost bottomless chest of historical incidents that point to this moment one day arriving, one scandal from the gray and dusty past still has a lurid glow.
-In this curious case, which blew up in 1937 on the campus of the mighty Panthers of Pittsburgh University, players struck not simply for money, but for more money, and better treatment by the school’s administration.
+Even with a deep well of incidents that illustrate the troubles to draw from, one scandal from the gray past has a lurid glow.
+In this case, which blew up in 1937 on the campus of the mighty Panthers of Pittsburgh University, players struck not for money, but for more money, and better treatment from the university's administration.

-When their demands were rejected the team refused to travel and play for a second-consecutive year in the prestigious Rose Bowl game in Pasadena, the de-facto national championship game of the era, and in the process scandalized the college-football world.
-The players’ decision led to the resignation both of an athletic director and one of the iconic head coaches of the era.
-In the wake of the fiasco one of the country’s most-dominant football programs spiraled into a swift decay.
+When the demands of the players on the two-time national champions were rejected by the school's administration at the end of the 1937 season, the team refused to travel and play for a second-consecutive year in the prestigious Rose Bowl Game, and in the process scandalized the college-football world.
+The players’ decision would lead to the resignation both of an athletic director and one of the iconic head football coaches of the era.
+In the bitter wake of the fiasco, one of the country’s most-dominant programs plummeted from championship heights into obscurity.

 “We got nothing but a sweater and a pair of pants,” said Goldberg.
 “When we showed up for a reception with them, imagine how we felt.”

 The players spent the week embarrassed for their situation, feeling like working stiffs sent to fetch a $100,000 paycheck on behalf of the university.
 On the other hand the situation did lead to an incredible gesture from Sutherland, who was known for being tight with his own finances.
 Realizing his players were in Southern California with barely a dollar to their names, Sutherland liquidated a limited number of bonds he’d brought on the trip, collected pocket change from the assistant coaches, and scrounged up enough currency to give each player $7.50 folding money for the week.